gboeing/ppd534/syllabus/readme.md

 ## Who to contact

-If you have a general question about class material or homework, contact the TA first.
-If you have a coding/software question or problem, contact the tutor first.
-If you have a specific question for the professor outside of these preceding topics, please sign up for an office hours slot.
+If you have a question about class material, homework, or a coding/data problem, contact the TA first.
+If you have a specific question for the professor outside of those categories, please sign up for an office hours slot to chat.

 ## How to ask a technical question